Kathy Lund Dean

 - Increase Gustavus’ national and international footprint through scholarship, teaching practice, research-based consulting & service, and high profile recognitions

 - Partner with Gustavus departments for relationship support & development

 - Increase and deepen opportunities for experiential learning

 - Develop Gustavus' capacity as a leader in ethics

 There are lots of activities I undertake in support of this great position, from staying active in the Academy of Management and my editorial work for two experiential education journals (the Journal of Management Education and launching the new Management Teaching Review), to engaging with alumni to create study-away opportunities with Gustie alumni groups around the country, to working to create international internship opportunities for J-Term.
 Getting Gustavus' brand out there is the focus of many the responsibilities I accept internationally, such as with Maynooth University in Ireland each August, my Erskine Fellowship at the University of Canterbury in spring of 2015, and co-hosting the Research in Management Learning & Education wherever they occur, like Spain, Peru and for 2016, France.

 On campus, it's been terrific to engage Gustie students in the business ethics course and to bring interesting speakers to campus, examining ethical topics in a variety of topics.
 We focus on behavioral ethics, meaning, how the classic typologies and ways of thinking about ethics inform real behavior in organizations.
 We practice generating options for ethical choices, through cases, videos, and articles about current ethical problems (unfortunately, no shortage of examples here).

-Beginning in January 2016, I will be serving as Faculty Associate for the Community-Based Service & Learing center, providing faculty support for community-based learning efforts around campus.
-In February, for example, the CBSL center is providing a workshop about how to craft CBL courses, which I will co-facilitate with CBSL staff.
+Beginning in January 2016, I am serving as Faculty Associate for the Community-Based Service & Learing center, providing faculty support for community-based learning efforts around campus.
+For example, the CBSL center provided a workshop about how to craft CBL courses, which I co-facilitated with CBSL staff.
 For my own courses, I utilize service-learning and project-based learning opportunities for my students to engage with community partners in St. Peter as well as Mankato.